 Almost all the global know-how and various technologies have been harnessed to tackle the crisis, including machine learning and artificial intelligence.
 These are powerful tools that WILL help to tackle the threat and minimize the impact.

-The black swan theory mentioned above refers to the event that is nearly impossible to predict and has a tremendous impact on the whole world.
+The black swan theory mentioned above refers to an event that is nearly impossible to predict and has a tremendous impact on the whole world.
 The key aspect of the black swan is the fact that there are:

-The coronavirus pandemic is a gold-standard of the black swan.
+The coronavirus pandemic is a gold standard of the black swan.
 But it is not making the event easier to manage.

 The ongoing pandemic has been first spotted by China and reported to the WHO country office on 31 December 2019.
 The outbreak was declared a Public Health Emergency of International Concern on 30 January 2020.
 The new disease attacks the respiratory system, being particularly dangerous for people of age and weakened by additional diseases.

-The key challenge in managing the outbreak is the time between the exposure and symptoms onset that is typically around five days but may last up to 14 days.
+The key challenge in managing the outbreak is the time between the exposure and symptoms onset which is typically around five days but may last up to 14 days.
 Also, the disease produces symptoms easily mistaken with the common flu or cold, including fever, cough, and shortness of breath.

-Considering the lack of the cure, there is only symptomatic and supportive therapy available.
+Considering the lack of a cure, there is only symptomatic and supportive therapy available.
 The easiest (not to be mistaken with easy!) way to stay healthy is to avoid interaction with other people, avoid touching face and keep hands clean.